XiaohanMu/XiaohanMu.github.io/content/posts/project.md

 ### **Memorandum App**
+A task management application designed to help users organize and prioritize their tasks.

 - **Login Page, Registration Page, and Navigation Bar**: Used **React** to implement a login and registration page.
 Designed and integrated a responsive navigation bar with **React Router**.
 Utilized React components for efficient rendering and state management.